-Under prior law, you could only use bonus depreciation for new property.
+- Bonus depreciation: The act increases first-year bonus depreciation to 100%.
+It is effective for any qualified property placed in service after September 27, 2017 and before January 1, 2023.
+After that, first-year bonus depreciation decreases 20% per year through 2026.
 Beginning in 2018, you can use bonus depreciation for purchases of new or used property.
-Any asset that is required to be depreciated using the ADS is not eligible for bonus depreciation.

-- Luxury automobile depreciation limits: For passenger automobiles placed in service after 2017 and for which bonus depreciation is not claimed, the maximum amount of allowable depreciation is \$10,000 for the year in which the vehicle is placed in service, \$16,000 for the second year, \$9,600 for the third year, and \$5,760 for the fourth and later years.
-It does appear if you purchase an SUV or truck that weighs greater than 6,000 lbs., and therefore not subject to the luxury auto limits, you will be able to deduct 100% of the vehicle in 2018 (assuming it is 100% business.) - Farming equipment and machinery: For property placed in service after December 31, 2017, the cost recovery period is shortened from seven to five years for any machinery or equipment (other than any grain bin, cotton ginning asset, fence, or other land improvement) used in a farming business, the original use of which commences with the taxpayer.
+[Used property has certain restrictions, primarily with reference to acquisitions from related parties.]
+Any asset that is required to be depreciated using the ADS is not eligible for bonus depreciation. - Luxury automobile depreciation limits: For passenger automobiles placed in service after 2017 and for which bonus depreciation is not claimed, the maximum amount of allowable depreciation is \$10,000 for the year in which the vehicle is placed in service, \$16,000 for the second year, \$9,600 for the third year, and \$5,760 for the fourth and later years.
+Vehicles with a gross vehicle weight over 6,000 pounds are not subject to the luxury auto limits. - Farming equipment and machinery: For property placed in service after December 31, 2017, the cost recovery period is shortened from seven to five years for any machinery or equipment (other than any grain bin, cotton ginning asset, fence, or other land improvement) used in a farming business, the original use of which commences with the taxpayer.
 In addition, the required use of the 150% declining balance depreciation method for property used in a farming business is repealed.
 The 150% declining balance method continues to apply to any 15-year or 20-year property.
 Land improvements other than buildings are 15-year property, and fences and grain bins have a 7-year recovery period, and single-purpose agricultural or horticultural structures have a 10-year recovery period. - Real property: The cost recovery periods for residential and nonresidential real property remained unchanged at 27.5 years and 39 years, respectively.
 Under the alternative depreciation system (ADS), the cost recovery period for residential rental property is shortened from 40 years to 30 years.